 Why a tickler system is essential for Getting Things Done (GTD)

-In David Allen’s book, he describes how gtd organizes in a paper system.
-Some people still prefer the conventional way of starting a GTD tickler file system with physical folders.
-In contrast, others manage their tasks with digital devices and software.
-You can also use a mixture of both or choose one depending on prior knowledge, employee’s interest, and official requirements.
+In David Allen’s book, he explains how GTD utilizes a paper system.
+Some individuals still opt for the traditional method of setting up a GTD tickler file system with physical folders.
+On the other hand, others manage their tasks with digital tools and applications.
+It is also possible to use a combination of both or select one based on prior experience, personal preference, and organizational needs.

 How does the 43 folder division work in a GTD tickler file?

-A tickler File system is composed of a file or document for each day of a month (31).
-In the same manner, files or folders are created for 12 months of a year.
-This combination of data gives an accumulative value of 43 files/folders in the tickler system.
+A tickler file system is composed of a file or document for each day of a month, totaling up to 31.
+Similarly, 12 files or folders are created for each month of the year.
+This combination of data gives an accumulative value of 43 files/folders in the system.

-The beauty of 43 divisions is to cover the entire duration of a year.
+The benefit of having 43 divisions is that they cover the entire duration of a year.
 This allows you to organize thoughts and prioritize tasks more easily, leading to greater clarity and order.

-If you prefer building a tickler file manually, here is what you need to do.
+And if you prefer building a tickler file manually, here’s what you need to do.

 - Collect 43 physical file folders – 31 for days of a month and 12 for the months in a year.

-- Label the files according to its nature with the numbers of the days and the names of the months.
+- Label the files according to the numbers of the days and the names of the months.

 - Put all necessary and relevant to-do lists in appropriate folders.